 How to Make Sweet and Sour Sauce

-- Continue to heat until small bubbles form, but be mindful to keep the heat at medium.
+- Heat thoroughly.
+Continue to heat until small bubbles form, but be mindful to keep the heat at medium.
 This mixture is heavy with sugar and has the tendency to boil over easily.
 The sugar can also scald easily, so whisk frequently.

 One thing to make sure you do when you’re making this recipe is to avoid adding cornstarch on its own.
 Instead, you’ll want to make a cornstarch slurry.
 Add a little cold water to the cornstarch and mix until you get the perfect consistency before combining it with the other ingredients.